ocaml-sf/learn-ocaml/docs/index.md

 The current main contributors are Érik Martin-Dorel, Yann Régis-Gianas, and Louis Gesbert.

-The initial authors were Benjamin Canou, Çağdaş Bozman, and Grégoire Henry.
+The initial authors were Benjamin Canou, Çağdaş Bozman, Grégoire Henry, and Louis Gesbert.

-It builds on the previous experience of Try OCaml, by Çağdaş Bozman, and Fabrice Le Fessant.
+It builds on the previous experience of Try OCaml, by Çağdaş Bozman and Fabrice Le Fessant.

 We heavily use js_of_ocaml, so thanks to the Ocsigen team.